scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

-To quote the Zen of Python [#]_, "there should be one-- and preferably only one --obvious way to do it" when faced with solving a task in Python, and the obvious ways to solve common tasks are oftentimes referred to as Pythonic idioms.
-When it comes to function argument validation in Python, the most Pythonic idiom is to clearly document what a function expects and then just try to use whatever gets passed to the function and either let exceptions propagate or catch attribute errors and raise other exceptions instead.
+To quote the Zen of Python [#]_, "there should be one-- and preferably only one --obvious way to do it" when faced with solving a task in Python, and the obvious ways to solve common tasks are oftentimes referred to as pythonic idioms.
+When it comes to function argument validation in Python, the most pythonic idiom is to clearly document what a function expects and then just try to use whatever gets passed to the function and either let exceptions propagate or catch attribute errors and raise other exceptions instead.
 This approach is well-suited for Python because it is a dynamically typed language.
 Basically,